g-harel/blobs/README.legacy.md

 const svg = editableSvg.render();
 ```

-Utilities to create nodes in the editable output can be imported from `blobs/editable`.
+New elements can be added anywhere in the hierarchy.

 ```typescript
 const xmlChild = blobs.xml("path");